 Part Edward Gorey, another part Willy Wonka, Jordan Metcalf is hard to peg.
 At first glance his illustrations might seem gloomy, but there is an endearing innocence to much of his work; an undeniable tone that seems to evoke that strange feeling that washes over you the first time you truly see beyond the childhood glee and want only to return – but you’ve seen too much, and can never be the same.
-Jordan often mixes that somber tone with heartbreaking romantic/optimistic quips to powerful effect.
+Jordan often mixes a somber tone with heartbreaking romantic/optimistic quips to powerful effect.
 It speaks volumes to his talent that he achieves such a result using so little, using minimalism and expressionism as tools rather gimmicks.

 You seem to work a lot in black and white.
 Can you explain to our readers how you achieve excellent results with a limited color palette?

 I have always loved the aesthetic of black and white which is the reason I started working with it early on, but the great by-product of that was that it largely removed colour as a consideration and therefore encouraged me to explore and really consider the rest of the design: tone, form, layout, texture and contrast.
 I think in the absence of colour and the impact that it can have, these aspects became all the more important.

 While you are in the process of creating your designs, what are three rules do you always follow to maximize results?

 I wouldn’t say I have any rules.
 I think if anything they would more be questions that I ask myself during the process

 “Does it have visual/emotional/intellectual value?”